 At the same time, wireless vendors are at a thorny juncture.
 With many market leaders also providing Ethernet switches and back-end role-based security and client onboarding and control mechanisms, ignoring SDN’s advent would be a poor strategy.
 But truly honoring the spirit of SDN would unravel customer reliance on single-vendor solutions.
 I’m guessing we’ll see lots of fashionable mentions of SDN capabilities trickling out of the wireless industry, as anything less would create a sense of technical stagnation that vendors can ill-afford.

 At the end of the day, however, SDN will likely just end up being some sort of vendor-by-vendor API framework once you leave the LAN and get into the WLAN.
 This wouldn’t be a bad thing, but it would put an ironic twist on the notion of openness.

 What do you think will happen with SDN in the wireless space?
-Please add your thoughts in the comment section below.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Please add your thoughts in the comment section below.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio